disabled

 disabled attribute

-, checkboxes, radio buttons, and dropdowns.
+The disabled attribute in HTML is used to disable elements such as <button>, <input>, checkboxes, radio buttons, and dropdowns.
 It visually shows the element as inactive and prevents any user interaction.

 Syntax